-The Regional Commission for Europe was created to address the specific problems facing its Members in Europe, and to organise the co-operation at regional level.
+The Regional Commission for Europe was created to address the specific problems facing its Members in Europe and to organise cooperation at the regional level.
 This Commission reports on its activities, and possibly also recommendations, to the World Assembly.
 The Regional Commission for Europe works closely with the OIE Regional and Sub-Regional Representations in the region.

 The Regional Commission for Europe is composed of the OIE Delegates of the 53 Member Countries in the Region.
 It is governed by the Bureau renewed after elections in General Assembly every 3 years.
 The current Bureau for Europe was elected in May 2021, during the General Assembly of OIE Delegates, with the following composition:

 Operating under the OIE Bureau of the OIE regional Commission for Europe and its President, the Regional Core Group of the OIE Regional Commission for Europe, a group of dedicated OIE Delegates from selected Member Countries, acts on behalf of all 53 countries of Europe.
 Its overall objective is to improve the countries’ participation in OIE activities in the region, particularly OIE standards setting process and priority activities.